Foundations of Visual Computing

 This is necessarily an incomplete list, because I can mention only books that I find myself reviewing from time to time.

-For human vision, the monumental book by Wandell (1995) is a must read; it is freely available, and a second version is in the works, I was told.
+For human vision, the monumental book by Wandell (1995) is a must read; it is freely available, and a second version is in the works.
 Cornsweet (1970), while slightly dated, is an all-time classic that has inspired a whole generation of vision scientists.
 Rodieck (1998) is a breathtaking walk-through of the early stages in vision (eye optics and retinal processing), where every step is described operationally rather than conceptually.
 In the end, you get the feeling that there is no magic.
-What’s most powerful about these books is that none of them has complicated equations — they focus on building intuitions and basic principles.
+I also like Nelson (2017), covering light, imaging, and vision — written by a physicist and from a physical perspective.
+What’s most powerful about these books is that none of them relies on complicated equations — they focus on building intuitions and basic principles first.
+Bass et al. (2009) provides a comprehensive and authoritative coverage of various topics in vision and visual optics.
 Goldstein and Brockmole (2017) and Yantis and Abrams (2017) are popular introductory texts to human perception (vision and beyond).

-For rendering, Pharr, Jakob, and Humphreys (2023) is a golden reference, and Dorsey, Rushmeier, and Sillion (2010) provides a comprehensive coverage of light-matter in the graphics context.
+For rendering, Pharr, Jakob, and Humphreys (2023) is a golden reference, and Dorsey, Rushmeier, and Sillion (2010) provides a comprehensive coverage of light-matter interactions in the graphics context.
 Glassner (1995) is bit dated but a classic.
-I would also highly recommend Johnsen (2012); it approaches light-matter interactions through the birth (emission), life (scattering), and death (absorption) of a photon.
-The book is written in the biological context, but the intuitions built are general.
-For a technical treatment of light-matter interactions, read Bohren and Clothiaux (2006).
+For a gentle discussion of light-matter interactions, I would highly recommend Johnsen (2012), which is written in the biological context, but the intuitions built are general.
+For a technical treatment in the realm of classical electromagnetic theory, read Bohren and Clothiaux (2006).
 It is written for atmospheric scientists but, again, the principles apply broadly.
 Of course, for a quantum treatment of light-matter interactions, I’d be remiss not to mention Feynman (1985).
+Thompson et al. (2011) provides a good survey of visual perception and how explicitly accounting for it can help design better rendering systems.

 There are comparatively fewer texts on imaging.
-The one I particularly like is Rowlands (2020).
-Trussell and Vrhel (2008) and Nakamura (2006) are two excellent references; the former focuses more on the principles (of both imaging and display) and the latter is heavier on the hardware implementations of image sensors.
+The one I particularly like is Rowlands (2020), which covers almost every single component in imaging, with rigor, from optics to image sensors and image signal processing.
+Trussell and Vrhel (2008) and Nakamura (2006) are two excellent references; the former focuses more on the principles (of both imaging and display) and the latter is heavier on the hardware implementations (of image sensors).